NSO-developer/nso-gitbook/development/advanced-development/developing-neds/README.md

 admin@ncs# exit
 ```

-See the `juniper-junos_nc-gen` `README` for more options and details.
+See the `juniper-junos_nc` `README` for more options and details.

-Build the YANG modules retrieved from the Junos device with the `juniper-junos_nc-gen` NED:
+Build the YANG modules retrieved from the Junos device with the `juniper-junos_nc` NED:

 ```bash
 $ make -C packages/juniper-junos_nc-gen-1.0/src
 ```

-Reload the packages to load the `juniper-junos_nc-gen` NED with the added YANG modules:
+Reload the packages to load the `juniper-junos_nc` NED with the added YANG modules:

 ```bash
 $ ncs_cli -u admin -C